OhBeomho/Chatob/README.md

 # Chatob

 This is simple chatting app.
-I will add user list, mention, private chatting features.
+I will add mention, private chatting features.

+If you found a bug, message me.
+> Discord: Obho0322#7681
+> Email: ohbeomho0322@gmail.com